huin/travdata/README.md

 `BOOK_NAME`
 is the identifier for the book to extract tables from.
 This selects the correct book’s configuration from the `CONFIG_DIR`.
-Use `travdata_cli -c CONFIG_DIR listbooks` to list accepted values for this argument.
+Use `travdata_cli listbooks` to list accepted values for this argument.

 `INPUT.PDF`
 is the path to the PDF file to read tables from.